TeMU-BSC/Embeddings/README.md

 # Biomedical Word Embeddings for Spanish: Development and Evaluation (v2.0)

-This repository contains the word embeddings generated from Spanish corpora.
+This repository contains the second version of the word embeddings generated from Spanish corpora.
 In this version, we preprocessed the Corpora, obtaining better embeddings.

 ## Digital Object Identifier (DOI) and access to files